inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 > **Note**: The 1-process simulation appears more expensive because it used only 1 of the 2 available vCPUs.
 You’re billed for the full machine, regardless of how many cores are utilized.

 ## Advanced Setup: Disabling Hyper-threading
 In the previous examples, we assigned one MPI process per virtual CPU (vCPU), which means the simulations ran on hyperthreads, not physical CPU cores.
-This approach is simpler to configure and often more cost-effective for light to moderate workloads.

 However, in traditional HPC environments, it's common practice to run one MPI process per physical core, with hyper-threading disabled.
 This avoids resource contention and can lead to more predictable and consistent performance.